POA 2025 Opening: Mapping Faded Dreams — Keynote by Hit Man Gurung

 About This Event

-The opening night of our annual conference series Per°Form Open Academy celebrates the week-long immersive keynotes and engagements with ArTree Nepal, a collective of five diverse indigenous artists (Hit Man Gurung, Lavkant Chaudhary, Mekh Limbu, Sheelasha Rajbhandari, and Subas Tamang) who intersect with the younger collective Kalā Kulo (Bishal Yonjan and Priyankar Bahadur Chand), and an independent writer working on histories and archives (Indu Tharu).
+The opening night of T:>Works' annual conference series Per°Form Open Academy celebrates a week-long immersive keynotes and engagements with ArTree Nepal, a collective of 5 diverse indigenous artists (Hit Man Gurung, Lavkant Chaudhary, Mekh Limbu, Sheelasha Rajbhandari and Subas Tamang) who intersect with the younger collective Kala Kulo (Bishal Yonjan and Priyankar Bahadur Chand), and an independent writer working on histories and archives (Indu Tharu).

-Followed by supper reception.
+This keynote is followed by a supper reception.

 Donation Ticketing